mahmoudmyusuf/Data-Extraction-VBA/Documentation/Steps Documentation.md

 ## How to Use

-### Setup
+## Steps

+1. **Set Up the Workbook:**
-1. Open the workbook in Excel and enable macros.
+   - Open the workbook in Excel and enable macros.
+   - Ensure you have a source file from which data will be pulled.
+   - Copy and paste the links to all the required data from the source file into the destination file.
+Once done, the code will automate the process of updating the links.
-2. Enter the folder path in cell `T2` in the "Data" sheet.
+   - Enter the folder path in cell `T2` in the "Data" sheet.
-3. Specify folder name and file name patterns in cells `T3` and `T4`.
+   - Specify folder name and file name patterns in cells `T3` and `T4`.

+2. **Confirm a Single Link:**
+   - In Excel, navigate to **File > Edit Links to Files** to check the linked files.
+   - Confirm that **only one link** exists in the list.
+If there are multiple links, the code will only update the first link in the list.

+3. **Run the VBA Code:**
+   - When you run the code, it will automatically process only new or edited files, updating the links to match the latest source data file.
+It avoids reprocessing files that have already been handled.

 ### Running the Macros
 1. Press `Alt + F8` to open the "Macro" dialog.